 Complete Non-Collaboration With The Empire

-Following the 1932 elections Don Pedro would refocus the Nationalist Party under the principle of non-collaboration with the colonial regime.
-In actuality, he had promoted this principle as soon as he returned to Puerto Rico from his university studies.
-It was his belief in non-collaboration with the regime that brought him to join the Union Party in the very moment when its members were being removed from and actively prevented from taking positions in government.
-According to his wife, when Don Pedro became President of the Nationalist Party he only supported their taking part in the elections after first voicing opposition.
+The principle of non-collaboration with the colonial regime was promoted by Don Pedro as soon as he returned to Puerto Rico from his university studies ten years earlier.
+It was his belief in it that brought him to join the Union Party when its members were being removed from and actively prevented from taking positions in government.
+As already mentioned, when a majority of the Party expressed their desire to enter the 1932 elections, Don Pedro only ran after first voicing his opposition.

 Supporting Workers’ Struggles

-Also leading a successful protest against low quality, high priced bread, which he attributed to the low quality of flour being brought in to Puerto Rico, the most significant involvement Don Pedro would have in a workers’ struggle would come in January 1934.
-Within the extremely lucrative sugar production industry increasingly dominated by U.S. corporations, the Free Federation of Workers — the economic component of Puerto Rico’s Socialist Party and affiliate of the American Federation of Labor — signed an agreement with industry leadership that was not in the interest of the actual workers of the industry.
+Also leading a successful protest against low-quality, high-priced bread, which he attributed to the low quality of flour being imported, the most significant involvement Don Pedro would have in a labor struggle came in January 1934.
+Within the extremely lucrative, U.S. dominated sugar production industry, the Federación Libre de Trabajadores—the economic component of the Partido Socialista de Puerto Rico and affiliate of the American Federation of Labor—signed an agreement with industry leadership that was not in the interest of the actual workers of the industry.
 In response, the workers of the Central Fajardo sugar company declared a strike to demand, among other things, a higher salary.

-On January 15 newspapers announced that Don Pedro had accepted the request of the strikers, who were equally in protest of their union leaders as the contract they signed, to head their efforts.
-With the strike taking place across the South and Northeast of Puerto Rico, paralyzing the industry’s largest sugar producers, Don Pedro’s arrival caused a panic within the colonial regime.
-Immediately, the police were increased in size, armed with machine guns and automatic weapons, and sent to the factories on strike to intimidate workers.
-Despite this, Don Pedro maintained his leadership and the workers secured a historic victory that included the sought-after wage increase.
+The strikers visited Don Pedro’s humble home made of wood in Río Piedras to ask that he lead their strike.
+On January 15, newspapers announced that Don Pedro accepted the request of the strikers to head their efforts.
+They were equally in protest of their union leaders as the contract they signed.
+With the strike taking place across the South and Northeast of Puerto Rico, paralyzing the industry’s largest sugar producers, Don Pedro’s leadership caused a panic within the colonial regime.
+The police were increased in size, armed with machine guns and automatic weapons, and sent to the factories on strike to intimidate workers.
+Despite this, over the next three weeks, Don Pedro visited and spoke in almost all parts of Puerto Rico.
+Eventually, the workers secured a historic victory that included the sought-after wage increase.

 The Nullity Of The Treaty Of Paris

-Possibly the most important principle held by Don Pedro, on which, it can be argued, all of the manifestations of his leadership were grounded, is ‘the nullity of the Treaty of Paris.’
-Having first published the concept in El Nacionalista de Ponce in January 1927, Don Pedro would repeat it during his travels in Latin America and then expand it as President of the Nationalist Party.
-Its most detailed explanation would be given in October 1935 as part of a case that Don Pedro brought to the U.S. Supreme Court while serving as an attorney in defense of a member of the Nationalist Party.
+Possibly the most important principle held by Don Pedro, on which it can be argued all the characteristics of his leadership were grounded, is ‘the nullity of the Treaty of Paris.’
+Having first published the concept in El Nacionalista de Ponce in January 1927, Don Pedro repeated it during his travels in Latin America and then expanded it as president of the Nationalist Party.
+Its most detailed explanation was given in October 1935 as part of a legal case Don Pedro brought to the U.S. Court of Appeals in Boston as defense attorney for Luis F. Velázquez, a member of the Nationalist Party.

-Don Pedro’s argument begins with the Charter of Autonomy approved of and granted to Puerto Rico by Spain in 1897.
-This Charter, in addition to establishing an insular government in Puerto Rico, contained a critical Second Article among a set of Additional Articles that stated: “Once the present Constitution for the islands of Cuba and Puerto Rico has been approved by the Courts of the Kingdom, it may not be modified except by virtue of a law and at the request of the Insular Parliament.”
-From there, Don Pedro points out the fact that the Treaty of Paris signed in 1898, which resulted in Spain ceding Puerto Rico to the United States, “was not negotiated by Puerto Rican plenipotentiaries, nor was it ratified by the Parliament of Puerto Rico, in accordance with the Autonomous Charter.”
-The final conclusion to be made, he argued, was that “Said Treaty is null and void as far as Puerto Rico is concerned.”
+Don Pedro then points out the fact that the Treaty of Paris signed in 1898, which resulted in Spain ceding Puerto Rico to the United States, “was not negotiated by Puerto Rican plenipotentiaries, nor was it ratified by the Parliament of Puerto Rico in accordance with the Autonomous Charter.”
+The conclusion to be made, he argued, was that “Said Treaty is null and void as far as Puerto Rico is concerned.”

 - El Movimiento Libertador en la Historia de Puerto Rico, by Ramón Medina Ramírez (San Juan, Puerto Rico, 1970).